 Changes in the interest rate environment may reduce profits.
 The primary source of our income is the differential or "spread" between the interest earned on loans, securities and other interest-earning assets, and interest paid on deposits, borrowings and other interest-bearing liabilities.
 Our net interest income is the interest we earn on loans and investments less the interest we pay on our deposits and borrowings.
 Our net interest spread is the difference between the yield we earn on our assets and the interest rate we pay for deposits and our other sources of funding.
 Changes in interest rates-up or down-could adversely affect our net interest spread and, as a result, our net interest income and net interest margin.
 Although the yield we earn on our assets and our funding costs tend to move in the same direction in response to changes in interest rates, one can rise or fall faster than the other, causing our net interest margin to expand or contract.
-Our net interest margin may also be impacted when we experience large deposit outflows, which can be associated with customers making financing decisions on other factors in addition to deposit rates.

-The Federal Reserve Board increased the benchmark fed funds rate multiple times in the past two years pushing the rates to the highest they have been since December 2007.
-The yields on 10 and 30-year Treasury notes were at 4.155% and 4.295%, respectively, as of March 5, 2024.
+The Federal Reserve Board increased the benchmark fed funds rate 7 times in 2022 ending in a target range of 4.25%-4.5% pushing the rate to the highest it has been since December 2007.
+The yields on 10 and 30-year Treasury notes were at 3.98% and 3.92%, respectively, as of March 6, 2023.
 Increases in interest rates can result in decreased prepayments and originations of loans and mortgage-related securities, as borrowers have no incentive to refinance.